Tutors

 Lisa Lasseter

 Lisa Lasseter graduated with a BA in Mathmatics from the University of North Florida.
 She also received her Master's Degree from USF in Gifted Education.
 She is a National Board Certified teacher and also holds certifications in PE K-12, Health K-12, and Family/Consumer Sciences.
 She is an avid runner.
-When not running marathons, she can be found officiated various sporting events, biking, swimming, and kayaking.
+When not running marathons, she can be found officiating various sporting events, biking, swimming, and kayaking.
 She loves to travel with her husband of over 30 years.
-She has a son who is in the medical profession along with his wife who is expecting a baby boy soon.
+She has a son who is in the medical profession along with his wife who have a baby boy that she loves to spoil.

 Education Philosophy: "Every child is unique in how they learn, so my job is to find out what's going to work best for them.
 Not only does the child need to learn content, but they need to learn how their brain works and how they best learn so that eventually they won't need me anymore."